Women in the United States Senate: History

+For its first 130 years in existence, the Senate's membership was entirely male.
+Until 1920, few women ran for the Senate.
+Until the 1990s, very few were elected.
+This was due to many factors, including the lack of women's suffrage in many states until the ratification of the Nineteenth Amendment to the United States Constitution, women's limited access to higher education until the mid-1900s, public perceptions of gender roles, and barriers to women's advancement such as sex discrimination.

+The first time a woman was nominated for the Senate was in 1893 in Wyoming, where women have had the vote since 1869.
+The nomination happened through a party caucus, since this was before 1913 when the Seventeenth Amendment established popular elections for Senators.
+Mary Jane Bartlett was nominated by the Wyoming Populists, receiving their unanimous nomination.
+However, the Wyoming legislature was deadlocked for weeks of voting on their senators: Republicans, Democrats, and Populists mostly voted for their own candidates.
+Bartlett received all six populist votes on a number of ballots in the legislature, but time ran out to choose the senator, and Wyoming ended up serving with only one senator, rather than two, that term.

-The first woman to serve in the U.S. Senate was Rebecca Latimer Felton; she represented Georgia for one day in 1922.
+The first woman to serve in the U.S. Senate was Rebecca Latimer Felton; she represented Georgia for one day as a symbolic gesture in 1922.
 Ten years later, Hattie Caraway became the first woman to win election to the Senate, representing Arkansas.
+She first filled the vacancy caused by her husband's death, and then was elected to two full terms.
 In 1949, Margaret Chase Smith began her service in the Senate; she was the first woman to serve in both the House and Senate.
 Her 1960 reelection bid resulted in Chase Smith winning the nation's first-ever United States Senate election with two female major party nominees.
 In 1972, Elaine Edwards was appointed as the first Catholic woman in the Senate by her husband, the Governor of Louisiana, while she was Louisiana's First Lady; she retired after three months.
-In 1978, Muriel Humphrey Brown became the first and only Second Lady to serve in the United States Senate, after Hubert Humphrey's unexpected death in office.
-Humphrey Brown was appointed by the Governor of Minnesota to fill her late husband's Senate seat; she served for less than one year and did not seek to be elected to her husband's seat.
+In 1978, Muriel Humphrey became the first Second Lady to serve in the United States Senate, after Hubert Humphrey's death in office.
+Humphrey Brown was appointed by the Governor of Minnesota to fill her recently deceased husband's Senate seat; she served for less than one year and declined to be elected to her husband's seat.